bg-write/chatGPT-cheatsheet/README.md

 5. AI will take the path of least resistance.

 So ChatGPT is less an intelligent machine that's timid and uptight from its own knowledge and servitude and more like a bunch of well-meaning worms doing their best.

----

-### Guide Goals and Intended Audience

-The goal of this guide is to establish foundational knowledge of ChatGPT and some basic concepts behind AI and machine learning.

-This could be your first-ever guide to ChatGPT, whether you've never touched code before and are only using the popular chat functionality or a developer using the API to build your first ChatGPT app.

-The saying is already cliche, and it's true: AI will probably ("probably") not take your job, but it _will_ change your job.

-> _NOTE: For the sake of simplicity and accessibility, we're using GPT-3.
-GPT-4 is available but only in beta.
-This guide will be updated once GPT-4 and future versions are more widely available._
->
-> _IMPORTANT: Be mindful of everything you send to ChatGPT.
-Do not share private information that you would not want ChatGPT to remember and store.
-Assume that everything you write to ChatGPT will eventually be hacked and printed somewhere else on the Internet._

 ![image](https://doodleipsum.com/700x700?bg=D96363&i=c194787e015a971b4da76eccefb9bfa7)